 Web-based Vacant Position Database (WVPOS) - Sign up for the eNotify System which allows you to enter your email address to be notified when job vacancies are added.
 You will receive emails on current vacancies throughout California State Service and may apply for any position advertised, as long as you have taken and passed its exam.

 Department Vacancy List - This list is available at www.parks.ca.gov/jobs under Current Vacancies (right column).
 Job opportunities are also listed in our Career Opportunity Bulletin.
-Copies are available online and from the Personnel Office, 1416 9th Street, Room 1018, Sacramento, CA 95814 or phone: (916) 653-6644.
+Copies are available online from the certification unit, 1416 9th Street, Room 1018, Sacramento, CA 95814 or phone: (916) 653-3919.

 Step 5: Participate in a hiring interview